JHLee0513/Salt_detection_challenge/README.md

 # Salt_detection_challenge
-This is a documentatin summarizing my approach to the image Segmentation project based on Kaggle's TGS salt detection competition.The documentation is as follows:
+This is a documentatin summarizing my approach to the image Segmentation project based on Kaggle's TGS salt identification challenge.
+The documentation is as follows:
 * What is this competition about?
+* Motivation
 * The data used
 * Major ideas, what they are with example code
 * The result, conclusion of my approach